-As of March 31, 2011 and December 31, 2010, cash equivalents included investments which were readily convertible to cash and had original maturity dates of 90 days or less.
-The maturities of securities classified as short-term investments were one year or less as of March 31, 2011 and December 31, 2010.
-The maturities of securities classified as long-term investments were greater than one year and less than three years as of March 31, 2011 and December 31, 2010.
+As of March 31, 2012 and December 31, 2011, cash equivalents included investments which were readily convertible to cash and had original maturity dates of 90 days or less.
+The maturities of securities classified as short-term investments were one year or less as of March 31, 2012 and December 31, 2011.
+The maturities of securities classified as long-term investments were greater than one year and less than three years as of March 31, 2012 and December 31, 2011.
+As of March 31, 2012, the Company's investments in foreign government securities included securities in Canadian sovereign or agency debt, which has a credit rating of AAA.
+The Company did not hold any securities issued from Greece, Italy, Ireland, Portugal or Spain.

-While certain marketable securities carry unrealized losses, the Company expects that it will receive both principal and interest according to the stated terms of each of the securities and that the decline in market value is primarily due to changes in the interest rate environment from the time the securities were purchased as compared to interest rates at March 31, 2011.
+While certain marketable securities carry unrealized losses, the Company expects that it will receive both principal and interest according to the stated terms of each of the securities and that the decline in market value is primarily due to changes in the interest rate environment from the time the securities were purchased as compared to interest rates at March 31, 2012.

-The following table summarizes the fair value and gross unrealized losses related to two available-for-sale securities with an aggregate cost basis of \$56,993,000, aggregated by type of investment and length of time that individual securities have been in a continuous unrealized loss position, as of March 31, 2011 (in thousands):
+The following table summarizes the fair value and gross unrealized losses related to 77 available-for-sale securities with an aggregate cost basis of \$151,740,000 aggregated by type of investment and length of time that individual securities have been in a continuous unrealized loss position, as of March 31, 2012 (in thousands):